FEniCS/web/README.md

 ```
 ---
 title: FEniCSx
-subtitle: fenicsxversion
 image: assets/img/headers/design.jpg
-layout: with_twitter_sidebar
-permalink: /fenics/
 ---
 ```

 The `title` is displayed at the top of the page, with the `subtitle` (optional) below it.
 The `image` will be used as the background of the header; if no image is given, a default image will be used.
-The `layout` is used to select which layout the page uses: this can be `default` (for a default style page) or `with_twitter_sidebar` (for a page with a twitter sidebar).
-If `layout` is not set, then `default` will be used. `permalink` sets the url of the page: in this example, the page would be available at `https://fenicsproject.org/fenics/`.
+The `layout` is used to select which layout the page uses: this can currently only be `default` (for a default style page).
+If `layout` is not set, then `default` will be used. `permalink` sets the url of the page: for example, if set to `/fenics/`, the page would be available at `https://fenicsproject.org/fenics/`.

 ### Assets
 Files in the `assets` folder will be included as part of the website.
 Images and other files can